Teach Kids How to Blow Their Nose in 3 Steps

 STEP 2.
 Practice blowing air out the nose while the mouth is closed.

-Then try moving the tissue with the air from the nose.
-Covering the mouth can remind kids to close their mouth.
+Then, try moving the tissue with the air from the nose.
+Covering the mouth can remind a child to close their lips.

 practice blowing air through nose